 Adjust the temperature of the sauna by simply adjusting the thermometer dial between the low and max points.
-The sauna can reach temperatures of between 60-90°C.
+Depending on external conditions, the sauna can reach temperatures of between 60 - 90°C.

 The heater will switch off if it overheats.
-Troubleshoot the issue and fix (not enough ventilation, incorrect positioning etc.) Before resetting using the reset button under the thermostat dial.
+Troubleshoot the issue and fix (not enough ventilation, incorrect positioning etc) before resetting using the reset button under the thermostat dial.